 As a supplier, you must have often faced an array of supply chain challenges that can make or break your success.
 From communication barriers to sourcing the right products, these hurdles can be daunting.
-However, the advent of Artificial Intelligence (AI) has brought forth innovative solutions that are resolving the common supply chain procurement challenges.
+However, the advent of Artificial Intelligence (AI) has brought forth innovative solutions such as AI Search, AI-powered language translation etc resolving the common supply chain procurement challenges.
+Lots of businesses are embracing Artificial Intelligence and Machine Learning (AI/ML) to cater to their customers’ needs.
+In fact, Deloitte’s study says 83% of early AI adopters have already achieved substantial(30%) or moderate economic (53%) benefits.

 Artificial Intelligence (AI) plays a vital role in addressing supplier challenges by enhancing communication and optimizing inventory management.
 Language barriers are often a hindrance in the global supply chain, but AI-powered translation tools break down these barriers, enabling efficient and error-free communication between suppliers and partners worldwide.
 Moreover, AI-driven algorithms analyze vast datasets to provide accurate demand forecasts, helping suppliers optimize their inventory levels, reduce carrying costs, and prevent stockouts, ensuring smoother operations and better customer service.